zahid--ali/Flutter_BloC_Covid_19_Tracking_App/README.md

 # cenimanic

 This is a mobile app for tracking covid 19 cases based on countries.
+This is a sample app using bloc pattern to call and API and display the data.

 ## Getting Started